 The USD-N3 graduate research grant program allows graduate students to obtain funding to support their research and supplement their research expenses.

 Students must be in good academic standing and enrolled in a graduate program in basic biomedical sciences, chemistry, biology, computer science or biomedical engineering to be eligible to apply for the USD-N3 graduate research grant.
 In addition, the research projects being proposed must be in the fields of neuroscience, chemistry, biomedical engineering or bioinformatics.
 Currently-supported N3 fellows are not eligible to apply for this funding.

 The total budget may not exceed $2,000.
-The budget period may run up to 12 months from the beginning of the project, with April 1 as the earliest start date.
+The budget period may run up to 12 months from the beginning of the project.
 Typical project costs can be budgeted, with the exception of meeting, conference or training travel.
 Travel directly associated with conducting the project is allowable (e.g. conducting assessment or experiments at another facility or field work).

 Proposals should be sent as one complete PDF file (with the exception of the faculty sponsor letter) to USDN3@usd.edu.
 The faculty sponsor’s letter should be sent directly to USD-N3.
 Applications are accepted on a rolling deadline and will be considered in the order received.
 Review results will be available within 3 weeks of receipt of complete application.
 Proposals should consist of the following (in order):